Clove: benefits, dosage, contraindications

 Stomatitis ✪✪✪✪✪

 Used as an antiseptic and antibacterial agent for the oral mucosa, clove is used in mouthwashes.
 Its established antiseptic activity provides a theoretical basis for efficacy.
-The EMA indicates that clove essential oil is used for symptomatic treatment of minor inflammations of the mouth or throat.
+The EMA states that clove essential oil is used for the symptomatic treatment of minor inflammations of the mouth or throat.

 Posologie

-Clove oil and its component eugenol have long been used topically to treat toothaches.
+Clove oil and its component, eugenol, have long been used topically to treat toothache.
 Although other techniques have emerged, eugenol is still used by dentists.
-The EMA indicates that clove essential oil is traditionally used for temporary relief of toothaches due to dental caries.
+The EMA indicates that clove essential oil is traditionally used for the temporary relief of toothache due to dental caries.

 Posologie